SystemsMetabolomics/BiomarKid_Clustering/README.md

 scaling, outlier detection, phenotype selection, adjust data for country) Metablite input has to be a table of metabolites (columns) and samples (rows) or phenotypes (columns) and samples (rows) for phenotype association.
-IF DUMMYSET IS USED - no outliers are found with default settings, please use outlier_detection -> FALSE and dummy_set <- TRUE for this data.
+Use dummy_set <- TRUE for dummy set and leave outlier detection on true ->
+if not - paths to files need to changed in other scripts.

-03_clustering_and_internal_evaluation.R -> here clustering is done on selected parameters.
+02_clustering_and_internal_evaluation.R -> here clustering is done on selected parameters.
 This results in cluster assignment result tables for k = 2:16 and plots are created for each k and evaluation metric. bootstrapping can be turned to TRUE (but takes a while to fully run)
 This file script automatically reads in file created from 01.

-04_external_evaluation.R -> creates evaluation plot for all methods to compare. creates ARI plot and alliuvial plots for visuall inspection.
+03_external_evaluation.R -> creates evaluation plot for all methods to compare. creates ARI plot and alliuvial plots for visuall inspection.

-05_phenotype_association.R -> timepoint for which phenotype association should be done has to be chosen here (T66 or T132).
+04_phenotype_association.R -> timepoint for which phenotype association should be done has to be chosen here (T66 or T132).
 Also select k_values association should be done on (between 2:16) for association tables and a k (must be in k_values) to create plots for.
-PLOTS DONT WORK FOR DUMMY DATASET because there are not enough significant clusters.

-For SGI analysis: 05 SGI -> TRUE
+For SGI analysis: 05 SGI -> TRUE (only works for T66)

-06_metabolite_relevance.R -> creates heatmaply.html, a circle mean heatmap and
+05_metabolite_relevance.R -> creates heatmaply.html, a circle mean heatmap and
 ranks metabolites that drive clusters most (top10 and bottom10).
 Choose k here.